 6.4 The Secretary of the Student Behaviour Panel shall organise a meeting of the Student Behaviour Panel and will communicate the membership of the Committee, date, time and location of the meeting to the Student Behaviour Panel members, the Investigator, the Tutor for Discipline (where not the Investigator), the Respondent (including Respondents, if more than one), and the Reporting Person (including Reporting Persons if more than one).
+The Secretary may also inform the Respondent's Director of Studies that the Respondent has been called to a Student Behaviour panel but will not receive details of the case.

-Information to be provided to the Panel

-6.5 A copy of the Concern, the Investigation Report, the Student Disciplinary Procedure, the sanctions guidance, and a suggested running order of the meeting will be provided to all invitees at least 5 working days prior to the meeting of the Student Behaviour Panel.

-Attendance of the Respondent at the Panel

-6.6 The Respondent shall be expected to attend the Student Behaviour Panel meeting either in person or virtually.

-Attendance of the Reporting Person at the Panel

-6.7 Where the Respondent does not admit the alleged breach(es) of the College Regulations during the investigation or within 5 working days of receiving the

-Investigation Report, the Reporting Person shall normally be invited to observe all or part of the Hearing Phase.

-6.8 The Reporting Person may also be requested to attend the Hearing Phase to answer any questions from the Student Behaviour Panel, which may include questions received from the Respondent.
+- Information to be provided to the Panel - 6.5 A copy of the Concern, the Investigation Report, the Student Disciplinary Procedure, the sanctions guidance, and a suggested running order of the meeting will be provided to all invitees at least 5 working days prior to the meeting of the Student Behaviour Panel. - Attendance of the Respondent at the Panel - The Respondent shall be expected to attend the Student Behaviour Panel meeting either in person or virtually. - Attendance of the Reporting Person at the Panel - 6.7 Where the Respondent does not admit the alleged breach(es) of the College Regulations during the investigation or within 5 working days of receiving the Investigation Report, the Reporting Person shall normally be invited to observe all or part of the Hearing Phase. - 6.8 The Reporting Person may also be requested to attend the Hearing Phase to answer any questions from the Student Behaviour Panel, which may include questions received from the Respondent.
 The Reporting Person may choose to attend via video link, or if the meeting takes place in person, to attend in person.
-If the Reporting Person chooses to attend by video link, they can choose whether to be visible on camera or not.

-6.9 Non-attendance by Respondent or Reporting Person at the Panel

-The College has no power to compel a person to attend the Student Behaviour Panel.
+If the Reporting Person chooses to attend by video link, they can choose whether to be visible on camera or not. - 6.9 Non-attendance by Respondent or Reporting Person at the Panel The College has no power to compel a person to attend the Student Behaviour Panel.
 If the Respondent is unable to attend the Student Behaviour Panel meeting, it shall be at the Chair's discretion to decide whether the Respondent has provided a sufficient reason for absence, and is likely to attend at a future date, in which case the meeting date should be re-arranged as soon as reasonably convenient.
 The Student Behaviour Panel meeting may nevertheless proceed in the Respondent's absence.
-Where a person other than the Respondent declines to attend, the Student Behaviour Panel will take into account their reasons for doing so in determining what weight to attach to the information they have provided.

-Admission of a breach by the Respondent

-- 6.10 Where the Respondent admits the alleged breach(es) following 5 working days of the Investigation Report but before the Student Behaviour Panel determines whether a breach of the College Regulations has occurred, it will be for the Chair of the Student Behaviour Panel to determine whether to accept the admission or have the Student Behaviour Panel determine whether a breach of the College Regulations has occurred. - 6.11 Where the Respondent admits the alleged breach(es) of the College Regulations, the Student Behaviour Panel will focus on what, if any, sanctions to impose.
-The Reporting Person will not be permitted to attend this part of the Student Behaviour Panel.

-Denial of the breach or dispute of the evidence by the Respondent
+Where a person other than the Respondent declines to attend, the Student Behaviour Panel will take into account their reasons for doing so in determining what weight to attach to the information they have provided. - Admission of a breach by the Respondent - 6.10 Where the Respondent admits the alleged breach(es) following 5 working days of the Investigation Report but before the Student Behaviour Panel determines whether a breach of the College Regulations has occurred, it will be for the Chair of the Student Behaviour Panel to determine whether to accept the admission or have the Student Behaviour Panel determine whether a breach of the College Regulations has occurred. - 6.11 Where the Respondent admits the alleged breach(es) of the College Regulations, the Student Behaviour Panel will focus on what, if any, sanctions to impose.
+The Reporting Person will not be permitted to attend this part of the Student Behaviour Panel. - Denial of the breach or dispute of the evidence by the Respondent - 6.12 Where the Respondent does not admit the alleged breach(es) and/or disputes evidence in the Student Behaviour Panel papers provided by a Reporting Person or